Ideal for customised solutions

 Rigid felts share many properties with soft felts, but have additional advantages:

-Graphite foil is a material made from natural graphite.
-After intensive cleaning, the flake-like raw material is thermally treated and then rolled into foils or sheets.
+Graphite foil is a material made from natural graphite is produced.
+After intensive cleaning, the flaky raw material is thermally treated and then rolled into films or sheets.

 This compression process creates an anisotropic structure with direction-dependent properties.